StellarSand/better-extract/README.md

 ## Why?
-There are a lot of compression standards and file formats such as .zip, .7z, .rar, .tar.gz, etc and extracting the contents of compressed files requires different commands, if done via terminal.
+Compressing and extracting files is a common task for many users, and there are numerous file formats that can be used for this purpose, such as .zip, .7z, .rar, .tar.gz, and so on.
+Extracting the contents of compressed files often requires using different commands, depending on the file format, which can be inconvenient and time-consuming.

-**better-extract** will save you a lot of time, especially if you have to deal with compressed files of many different formats.
-Using this you only need just one command to extract compressed file of different formats.
+This is where better-extract comes in.
+It is a tool that allows you to extract compressed files of various formats using just one command.
+No need to remember the syntax for different commands or to spend time searching online for the right one.
+Simply use the extract command, specify the file name and better-extract will handle the rest.

+In addition, better-extract also allows you to extract the contents of a compressed file to a specific directory, rather than the current one.
+This can be particularly useful if you want to extract the contents to a specific location or if you don't want to clutter the current directory with extracted files.

+Overall, better-extract is a simple but powerful tool that can save you time and effort when dealing with extracting compressed files.